All fad diets suck and low-carb diets are no exception.

 When you don’t eat carbs, your body starts to produce ketones as an alternative source of energy.
 Ketones are the reason why a hungry person’s breath stinks.

 But, since low-carb dieters are utilizing ketones for the energy needs of their body, they have permanently bad breath.

-7) Low-carb diets take the joy out of eating food
+7. Low-carb diets suck the joy out of eating food

 Humans don’t only eat for nutrition.
 We derive a great deal of pleasure from eating food.